1796–97 United States Senate elections: Maryland (special, 1796)

-John Eager Howard won election to fill the seat vacated by Richard Potts by an unknown amount of votes, for the Class 1 seat.
+John Eager Howard won election to fill the seat vacated by Richard Potts by an unknown number of votes, for the Class 1 seat.

 Maryland (regular)

-John Eager Howard won re-election over Richard Sprigg Jr. by an unknown amount of votes, for the Class 1 seat.
+John Eager Howard won re-election over Richard Sprigg Jr. by an unknown number of votes, for the Class 1 seat.

 Maryland (special, 1797)

 James Lloyd won election over William Winder by a margin of 1.12%, or 1 vote, for the Class 3 seat.